aeirola/react-native-svg-app-icon/docs/generated_files.md

 ### Adaptive icon

 Adaptive icons consist of a partially transparent foreground layer and solid background layer, which are rendered on top of each other to produce a final icon.
 In theory this enables interesting parallax effects, but in pratice these effects are never seen by the user.
-Thus, for simplicity, the whole icon is rendered in the foregraound layer, leaving the background layer unused.
+Thus, for simplicity, the whole icon is rendered in the foreground layer, leaving the background layer unused.
 If multilayer support is something that is needed, don't hesitate to create an issue.

 This foreground layer is generated as vector drawable icons when possible, with fallback to PNG images in case the SVG source images contains incompatible content.